Swisscom turns to AWS for enterprise IT, 5G core on cloud

 Standalone networks offer higher capacity and faster speeds which make it possible to apply new 5G use cases such as driverless cars or remote, high-fidelity medical consultations.

-Telefonica (TEF.MC) has also been working with AWS in Brazil to deploy a standalone 5G core network.
-AWS is working with an increasing number of telecom operators, including Verizon (VZ.N), Vodafone (VOD.L) and Dish (DISH.O).
+Telefonica has also been working with AWS in Brazil to deploy a standalone 5G core network.
+AWS is working with an increasing number of telecom operators, including Verizon, Vodafone and Dish.

 “It is fundamentally a good idea for tech operators to move to the cloud... it’s going to give them low cost, agility and innovation,” Adolfo Hernandez, vice president of global telco business at AWS, said in an interview.